 In the Personnel side panel, two additional items will display.
 A toggle switch to “Include linked tuition cost”, followed by an “Edit Period X Tuition” link button.
 The toggle switch is on by default.
 If you turn the toggle off, a confirmation warning will display.
 If you confirm the change, the linked tuition line will be deleted.
 The personnel line item icon will change to an orange warning icon, and the option to “Edit Period X Tuition Cost” will be removed from the side panel.
 Hovering over the orange icon will display the text “Personnel with this sub-object code usually have a linked tuition cost”.

 When the toggle switch for “Include linked tuition cost” is off, the warning of “Personnel with this sub-object code usually have a linked tuition cost” will display below it.
 Switching it back on will re-create the linked tuition entry.

 When you change the sub-object code for a personnel line to one that is tuition-ineligible, then a confirmation modal displays.
 It clarifies that the change will delete the linked tuition line item.
-When you confirm the change, the personnel sub-object code will be updated and the tuition line item will be deleted.
+When you confirm the change, the system updates the personnel sub-object code and deletes the tuition line item.

 If you select “Edit Period X Tuition” in the personnel side panel, the system will redirect you to the tuition entry for that person, for that period, and its side panel will display.

 The “more options” icon at the right of a linked tuition line includes an option to delete the line item.
 Selecting it will display a confirmation modal, and continuing will delete the tuition line item.
-The formerly linked personnel line item is not deleted.
+The formerly linked personnel line item remains.